-There aren’t a ton of online fantasy basketball sites.
+There aren't a ton of online fantasy basketball sites.
 Some of the best, though, include Draft Kings, FanDuel and FantasyDraft and DraftDay.
-Each of them offer their own incentives to newcomers, so be sure to check them all out and choose the right site for you.
+Each of them offers its own incentives to newcomers, so be sure to check them all out and choose the right site for you.

 Do note that Draft Kings and Fanduel are reportedly talking about a merger that would leave them standing as one company.
 It is unclear how, or if, this will affect the services either site provides.
 Still, no matter what, it shouldn't be hard for you to get your NBA fantasy betting fix–in no small part because it's the only league monopolizing the industry.

 While this is a subjective question, we must say that for us personally we always get involved in fantasy leagues.
 We are firm lovers of the NBA and sometimes the 82 games in a season aren't quite enough!

 As such, joining up with a fantasy league offers further opportunities for players to expand their basketball interaction each season.
 Fantasy league NBA also helps bettors to learn more about players and teams that aren't in their immediate view.
 It's quite common for basketball fans to track their team and other top teams, missing out on the emerging talent and successes of less prominent NBA teams.